 The wedding party was in full swing.
-Three large women stood on three tree stumps and performed a traditional dance.
+Three large women stood on tree stumps and performed a traditional dance.
 A man with a limp moustache bit quickly and furtively into a large leg of meat.
-The garden was lit by four small fire pits, and the smoke moved straight up into the air in polite, restrained columns.
+The garden was lit by four small fire pits, and the smoke moved straight up into the air in orderly, restrained columns.
 There were others in costume, fewer than ten, only one of them a woman.
 She wore a robe made of coarse tassels that rearranged themselves as she moved so that the shape of her body was obscured, and her mask was the face of a brown bear.
 A tiny cat moved through the party unnoticed, eating the food that fell.

 Brian Ed moved into the crowd.
 He spotted Merlijn, who was drinking from a pink fluted glass and laughing and swinging his arms.
-Brian Ed waved, and Merlijn stared at him as if he were a stranger and went on laughing and swinging, then emptied his glass and moved deep into the crowd where Brian Ed could not see him.
+Brian Ed waved, and Merlijn stared at him as if he were a stranger and went on laughing and swinging, then emptied his glass and moved deep into the crowd where Brian Ed could no longer see him.

 The bear-faced woman floated by.
 As she passed, she whispered, ‘I know you.
 The refugee.
 But you aren’t that.
 You’re a tourist.
 And your trip won’t end.’